skip to content

 00:38:24 - Dev Agrawal

 Yeah, so some sync engines do.
-The main thing here is that a lot of sync engines kind of own the backend database layer as well.
-So they can do a lot more of the like, they can own that part.
-Power Sync currently like plugs into whatever database you have and whatever backend you have, which is a nice piece of customizability that most people would need to have.
-You can have a pretty simple version of this which is like you just process the writes as they come in in the last writer wins without a lot of complicated conflict resolution logic there.
+The main thing here is that a lot of sync engines kind of own the backend database layer as well, so they can do a lot more there.
+PowerSync currently plugs into whatever database you have and whatever backend you have, which is a nice piece of customizability that most people would need to have.
+You can have a pretty simple version of this, which is like you just process the writes as they come in, like in the last-writer-wins, without a lot of complicated conflict resolution logic there.
 But we do want you to be able to put any authorization and validation logic you want.
-And if the sync engine starts owning that right piece, then it also then needs to like have opinions about how you, how you like implement dots.
-So for example a Supabase row level security, right that's something that you would use role level security.
-When you rely on Supabase to make the changes to the on to the database for you.
+And if the sync engine starts owning that write piece, then it also needs to have opinions about how you implement auth.
+So for example, Supabase row-level security, right?
+That's something that you would use when you rely on Supabase to make the changes to the database for you.
 You can use that here.
-So instead of having your own endpoint, if you have like I have a demo app that does it like in this upload data I just call Supabase client and make changes.
+So instead of having your own endpoint, I have a demo app that does it, where in this upload data I just call Supabase client and make changes.

 00:39:53 - Anthony Campolo